OpenNebula/docs/source/deployment/cloud_design/vmware_cloud_architecture.rst

 The VMware vCenter drivers enable OpenNebula to access one or more vCenter servers that manages one or more ESX Clusters.
 Each ESX Cluster is presented in OpenNebula as an aggregated hypervisor.
 Note that OpenNebula scheduling decisions are therefore made at ESX Cluster level, vCenter then uses the DRS component to select the actual ESX host and Datastore to deploy the Virtual Machine.

-.. todo:: image from VMware Reference Architecture, or from /images/JV_architecture.png

 |high level architecture of cluster, its components and relationship|

 A cloud architecture is defined by three components: storage, networking and virtualization.
 Therefore, the basic components of an OpenNebula cloud are: